 - Infections – Bacterial infection may occur after delivery, characterized by fever with chills, anorexia, malaise, lower abdomen pain and abnormal vaginal discharge.

 - Wound or localized infection – Infection may occur in the abdominal incision in LSCS or episiotomy in vaginal delivery.
 You may experience pain, purulent discharge from the suture, redness and swelling.

 - Pain – You may feel local perineal pain due to episiotomy, full body ache and tiredness due to labor

-- Constipation – Prolonged labor or LSCS may make you constipated for 2-3 days after delivery, due to intake of less foods, effects of medicines or due to fear of pain, few tend to hold the bowel.
+- Constipation – Prolonged labor or LSCS may make you constipated for 2-3 days after delivery, due to intake of fewer foods, effects of medicines or due to fear of pain, few tend to hold the bowel.

 - Postpartum depression – Few people may experience this after delivery for few days to weeks.
-You may experience mood swings, trouble in falling sleep, disturbed appetite, crying, anxiety and irritability.
+You may experience mood swings, trouble in falling sleep, disturbed appetite, crying, anxiety, and irritability.

 - Rare complications – incontinence to urine and stools.